 7 Can plaintiffs obtain access to competition authority or prosecutors’ files or the documents the authorities collected during their investigations?
 How accessible is information prepared for or during public proceedings by the authority or commissioned by third parties?

-With the implementation of the Damages Directive (and therefore in proceedings brought on or after 26 December 2014) a so-called black list (Article 846 DCCP) and grey list (Article 847 DCCP) was introduced.
-The disclosure of documents from a competition authority’s file falling under the black list cannot be ordered by the national court under any circumstances.
+With the implementation of the Damages Directive (and therefore in proceedings brought on or after 26 December 2014) a ‘blacklist’ (Article 846 DCCP) and ‘grey list’ (Article 847 DCCP) was introduced.
+The disclosure of documents from a competition authority’s file falling under the blacklist cannot be ordered by the national court under any circumstances.
 These documents do not constitute proof in actions for damages and shall be deemed inadmissible.
-The black list includes leniency statements and settlements submissions.
+The blacklist includes leniency statements and settlements submissions.

 The national court may, however, order the disclosure of documents falling under the grey list, though only after the competition authority, by adopting a decision or otherwise, has closed its proceedings.
 If those documents are used prior to that date they will be declared inadmissible.
 The grey list includes information that was prepared by a natural or legal person specifically for the proceedings of a competition authority, such as a reply to the statement of objections or a reply to a request for information; information that the competition authority has drawn up and sent to the parties in the course of its proceedings, such as a statement of objections; and settlement submissions that have been withdrawn.

 8 Is information submitted by leniency applicants shielded from subsequent disclosure to private claimants?